sgladkoff/goldpan-ru/docs/termlode.md

 ![termlode_add1](termlode_add_8.png)

 You can select just a single **Glossary** or source/target language, or any number of them at once.
-You can also divide one of the selected **Glossaries** into alphabetical sections by pressing the **A-Z** button:
+You can also view one of the selected **Glossaries** as a collection of alphabetical sections by pressing the **A-Z** button:

 ![termlode_f7](termlode_f7.png)